microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaServicePrincipalDelegatedPermissionClassification.md

 ```

 ## Description
-the Add-EntraBetaServicePrincipalDelegatedPermissionClassification cmdlet creates a delegated permission classification for the given permission on service principal.
+The Add-EntraBetaServicePrincipalDelegatedPermissionClassification cmdlet creates a delegated permission classification for the given permission on service principal.

 ## Examples